Nutika16/Bank_Management/README.md

 ## Customer’s obligations

 1. The customer has an obligation to maintain secrecy in regard to Username & Password registered with the Bank.
-The bank presupposes that login using valid Username and Password is a valid session initiated by none other than the customer.
+The bank presupposes that login using the valid Username and Password is a valid session initiated by none other than the customer.
 2. Transaction executed through a valid session will be construed by RR to have emanated from the registered customer and will be binding on him/her.
-3. The customer will not attempt or permit others to attempt accessing the BAMS Bank through any unlawful means.
+3. The customer will not attempt or permit others to attempt accesing the BAMS Bank through any unlawful means.

 ## Interface Details